kbetlach/kbetlach.github.io/homework05/README.md

 ###Technologies

-The quiz was created in VS Code using html, css, Bootstrap and JavaScript.
+The planner was created in VS Code using html, css, Bootstrap and JavaScript.

 ####Launch